SenseNet/docs.sensenet.com/content/concepts/content-management/03-content-types.md

 - image
 - ...

+# Custom content type

+Since many feature are tied to content types (AllowedChildType, content template) it is strongly suggested to create custom content types according to your solution's architecture.
+Default content types can be used in your solution but cannot be modified (in SNaaS).
+You can create custom content type by inheritng from ``GenericContent`` or any other content type in the tree.

 # Content type hierarchy

 Content types are organized into hierarchy according to inheritance.
 Any content type may inherit from another one.
 The topmost content type in the inheritance hierarchy is the ``GenericContent`` (with handler ``SenseNet.ContentRepository.GenericContent``), every content type must inherit from this, or any of its descendant.
 When a child content type is inherited from a parent content type it means that the child content type contains all the fields of the parent, even if they are not defined in the child CTD - and also they share common implemented logic.

+> Multiple inheritance is not allowed so content types are arranged in a simple tree.

 ## Field inheritance